Dawitay/End-to-End-Insurance-Risk-Analytics-Predictive-Modeling/README.md

-# KAIM Week 3 Challenges Task 4
+# KAIM Week 3
-## AlphaCare Insurance Solutions (ACIS) Marketing Analytics Repository
+## End-to-End-Insurance-Risk-Analytics-Predictive-Modeling

-Welcome to the AlphaCare Insurance Solutions (ACIS) Marketing Analytics Repository!
+Welcome to the End-to-End-Insurance-Risk-Analytics-Predictive-Modeling Repository!
 This repository contains the code, data, models, and analysis related to our project aimed at optimizing marketing strategies and identifying low-risk targets for potential premium reductions in the South African car insurance market.

 ## Project Overview